 C.R.O.W.
 Center for the Performing Arts

-Youth Tap
+Youth Tap (Summer)

 Tap dance sharpens reflexes and improves memory skills and coordination.
 This class will work toward establishing beginning to intermediate level tap movements, will build vocabulary, and will work on basic rhythms and steps that progress into fun and lively dance combinations.
 Tap dancing is a great way to develop musicality, timing, rhythm, and balance.
 Get ready for a lot of fun!
 Black, oxford style tap shoes required for this class.
 Please see dress code.